Putting the patient first

 Find out more about our customised patient research expertise via our free online resources and find out more about “Living with”, our syndicated patient research reports across a range of chronic diseases and global markets by clicking the boxes below.

 Richard has 13 years' experience in healthcare market research consulting.
-He recently won the EphMRA Presidents Award 2017 for contribution to pharmaceutical market research.
+He won the EphMRA Presidents Award 2017 for contribution to pharmaceutical market research.
 Richard also co-authored the Free Thinking white paper, 'Patient centricity: Reality or rhetoric?'.